madprops/blog/docs/armtrak.md

 Players wrap around the map.
 When entering the right edge they appear on the left.
 Same with up and down.
 Lasers also wrap.

+There's a chance players bounce off each other on collision.

+There's also a chance of collision damage on crashes between ships.

 ---

 Here's a warp: